History of The College

 The group won state approval to create a coastal technical education center that would be different in important ways from its sister institutions across South Carolina.
 Philip Gray was named chairman of the board and led the school in its formative years.
-Established as Horry-Marion-Georgetown Technical Education Center, it opened in 1966 with 130 full-time students and 400 part-time students.
+Established as Horry-Marion-Georgetown Technical Education Center, it opened June 8, 1966 with 130 full-time students and 400 part-time students.

 To spearhead the institution and add meat to the bones of their vision, the group hired 32-year-old Marion County native George William “Bill” Dudley Jr., who was at the time associate director of Florence Darlington Technical Center.
 A veteran and former officer in the U.S. Army’s 82nd Airborne Division, Dudley had graduated from Presbyterian College in Clinton.
 He later attended graduate school at the University of South Carolina.

 “We realized our bread and butter was going to be tourism, golf, health and forestry,” Dudley said.
 “The programs should reflect the needs of the community.

 In 1966, many who worked in the region’s small tourism sector were untrained temporary workers, often college students in summer jobs.
 Growing a tourism-based economy would require a dependable pipeline of qualified hospitality workers and managers.
 And with 12 million acres of commercial forest land statewide, much of it concentrated in the coastal counties, it seemed only natural that the new school should train people to work in the forest products industry.